How to plan for aging solo as a childless adult

 You should also consider aging with all your bases covered, no matter your health.
 For example, you could benefit from having a long-term care insurance plan in place so that any chronic conditions are covered.

 You should also look more holistically at your health.
 Are you going to preventative health appointments?
 Are you staying fit and eating healthy?
-Have you found a sense of purpose later in life?
+Have you found a sense of purpose?

 It’s important to keep your body and mind as healthy as possible, especially if you’re living alone.